sixeyed/dak4.net/slides/sections/101-image-registries.md

 Images are the portable package that contains your application - your binaries, all the dependencies and the default configuration.

 You share images by pushing them to a registry.
-Docker Hub is the most popular public registry.
-Most enterprises run their own private registry.
+[Docker Hub](https://hub.docker.com/) is the most popular public registry.
+Most enterprises run their own private registry - like [Azure Container Registry](https://docs.microsoft.com/en-us/azure/container-registry/).

 You work with all registries in the same way.

 ---